ClearingHouse/ClearingHouse/README.md

 feed is locked while there are open bets or unsettled bet matches that refer to it, then those bets and bet matches will expire harmlessly.)

-Broadcasts with a value of -1 are ignored for the purpose of bet settlement.

 A feed is identified by the address which publishes it.

+Broadcasts with a value of -2 cancel all open bets on the feed.
+Broadcasts with a value of -3 cancel all pending bet matches on the feed.
+(This is equivalent to waiting for two weeks after the deadlines.)
+Broadcasts with any other negative value are ignored for the purpose of bet settlement, but they still update the last broadcast time.

 ### Bet